CBD can be used in several ways. Applicable in oil, cream, conditioner, vaporizer oil, pills, and food.

 Could CBD be a suitable candidate for reducing deaths in critically ill COVID-19 patients?
-A few dozen websites have already advertised that CBD has anti-virus uses as if it were established medical fact.
+A few dozen websites have already advertised that CBD has anti-virus uses as if it were established medical facts.

 According to a team of British and Italian scientists who recently researched the online journal Cannabis and Cannabinoid Research topic, there is so far only “fragmented evidence” indicating the “potential use of CBD Oil for viral infection.”

 The authors pointed to an in vitro study that indicated that CBD has direct antiviral effects against the hepatitis C virus.
-Apart from a preclinical study with hepatitis C, there is little scientific evidence to support CBD’s purported antiviral properties.
+Apart from preclinical research with hepatitis C, there is little scientific evidence to support CBD’s purported antiviral properties.

-The authors cited another study that found that CBD benefits our immune system by reducing nerve inflammation in an animal model caused by the multiple sclerosis virus.
+The authors cited another study that found that CBD benefits our immune system by reducing nerve inflammation in an animal model caused by multiple sclerosis.
 However, they admit that this may have more to do with CBD’s effectiveness as an anti-inflammatory compound than its direct antiviral activity.